Do I need home insurance if I live in a council house?

 How much is contents insurance?

+As well as where you live, the biggest factor affecting cost is what you insure - it's easy to underestimate the value of your belongings, so it might be worth walking through each room and totting everything up as you go.
 Base your value on how much it would cost you to replace the item now, rather than how much you paid for it, and don’t miss out things like the value of your clothes.

-You may also want to add additional cover for certain expensive items such as a bike or high tech electrical items.
+You may also want to add extra cover for certain expensive items such as a bike or high-tech electrical items.
 You can trim the cost of your contents insurance by opting for things like a higher voluntary excess, but remember the right policy for your circumstances isn’t always the cheapest possible policy.

 Should I get my contents insurance from the council?